Skip to main content

 A.R.S. § 25-322

-Arizona law establishes a structured system for collecting and distributing spousal maintenance and child support payments.
-Payments generally go through a state clearinghouse rather than directly between the parties, and both sides must keep their contact and employment information current with the court.
+Arizona law sets up a structured system for collecting and distributing spousal maintenance and child support payments.
+Payments generally go through a state clearinghouse rather than directly between the parties.
+Both sides must keep their contact and employment information current.

 Title 25, PREMARITAL AND MARITAL AGREEMENTS